Simpleshaikh1/Metric-App/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Visit this link to see our project: coming soon
+- Visit this link to see our project: coming soon...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>